Skip to Content

 • Investigators' history of working together

-• Proposed Budget: Sub-total direct cost and direct cost per year in a separate budget page.
+• Proposed Budget: Sub-total of direct cost and indirect cost per year in a separate budget page

-• Budgets for P01 program grants should be under $2 million direct cost per year regardless of the merit of the grant application or the budget justification.
-Detail is available on the DCTD's website funding page.
+• Budgets for P01s should be under $2.0 million direct cost per year regardless of the merit of the grant application or the budget justification.
+More details are available on DCTD’s website funding page.

-• Competing Renewals (Type 2): NCI policy limits to 10% increase in first-year direct costs that may be requested over the award amount in the last year of the prior project period (i.e., over the last non-competing continuation award).
+• For Competing Renewals (Type 2), NCI policy limits to 10% increase in first-year direct costs that may be requested over the award amount in the last year of the prior project period (i.e., over the last non-competing continuation award).

-• Approval for applications assigned to DCTD must be sought in the form of an Awaiting Receipt of Applications (ARAs) at least eight weeks prior to submission.
+• Approval for applications assigned to DCTD must be sought in the form of an ARA at least eight weeks prior to submission.
 ARAs help NCI consider research projects with large awards as early as possible in the budget and program planning process.
-Please visit Guidance for the Submission of an ARA here.
+Please review the Guidance for the Submission of an ARA.

-It is recommended to consider the following timeline for preparing and submitting a P01 application:
+DCTD recommends investigators consider the following timeline for preparing and submitting a P01 application.

 Preparation Phases Action Timetable

-Pre-submission Documents Required Submits Awaiting Receipt of Application (ARA) request (required for direct costs ≥$500,000) to the assigned/contact DCTD Program Director At least 8 weeks prior to application receipt date
+Pre-submission Documents Required Investigator submits Awaiting Receipt of Application (ARA) request (required for direct costs ≥ $500,000) to the assigned/contact At least 8 weeks prior to application receipt date

-NCI/DCTD staff reviews ARA for approval 2-3 weeks after submitting ARA
+NCI/DCTD staff reviews ARA for approval 2-3 weeks after investigator submits ARA

-Submit Letter of Intent (LOI) to the NCI Referral Office using the guidance provided under LOI At least 30 days prior to application receipt date
+Investigator submits Letter of Intent (LOI) to the NCI Referral Office using the guidance provided under LOI below At least 30 days prior to application receipt date

-Application Submission Submit P01 application as instructed in the active NCI Program Project Applications funding announcement (PAR-20-077) Standard Receipt Dates
+Application Submission Investigator submits P01 application as instructed in the active NCI Program Project Applications funding announcement (PAR-23-059) Standard Receipt Dates

 Letter of Intent (LOI)

-Although a letter of intent is not required, is not binding, and does not enter into the review of a subsequent application, the information that it contains allows IC (Institute Center) staff to estimate the potential review workload and plan the review.
+Although an LOI is not required, is not binding, and does not enter into the review of a subsequent application, the information that it contains allows NIH IC (Institutes and Centers) staff to estimate the potential review workload and plan the review.

 • Descriptive title of proposed activity